The JOHNSTON / KERFOOT family, 1911

 Did she rent out her house and go on an extended holiday to California to help her daughter through Bill’s birth?
 But if this was the case, I've been unable to find any record of her relatively brief stay there.
 The US census in 1910 was too early to record them.
 Of course I may be way off the mark with this theory.

 There was no house number 1409 listed on Harwood in the directories or on the above map, so we need to keep looking elsewhere for the house in the photo.
 It may belong to another relative or even a family friend.
 I have found some of the other members of this Johnston family at different residences in Vancouver in 1911, but none at an address containing the number 1409.
-Could the whole JOHNSON family been visiting their BOORMAN in-laws in Victoria where baby Bill's paternal grandparents lived?
+Baby Bill BOORMAN and his parents were living as 1209 Jervis in a big apartment block (another number only 1 digit out!)
+Could the whole JOHNSTON family been visiting their BOORMAN in-laws in Victoria where baby Bill's paternal grandparents and other relatives lived?
 Or what about the KERFOOT relatives in Vancouver?
+We've searched both without success.
+A California address would be a long shot, only if all Vancouver Johnston relatives also traveled there to visit the new baby (and be included in the photo) before everyone returned to Canada in time for the 1911 census.

 So the identify of the house in the photo remains a mystery, and the search continues.